Lego Jack Stone

-Lego Jack Stone (stylized as LEGO Jack Stone) is a defunct Lego theme that was first introduced in 2001, designed for children aged 4+.
+Lego Jack Stone was a Lego theme that was introduced in 2001, designed for children aged 4+.
 It focused on Jack Stone, the main protagonist of the theme.
 It was eventually discontinued by the end of 2002 and replaced with the Lego 4+ theme in 2003.

 Overview

 The Lego Jack Stone product line focused on Jack Stone who appears in various roles such as a policeman, fireman, worker, coast guard and pilot.
 Each of the sets featured a small number of larger pieces, in order to be easy to build.
 The minifigures measured 5cm (2 in) tall and were larger than regular minifigures but with no building required.
 The toy sets were marketed at children aged 4+.
 The main protagonist of the series is a hero of Lego City named Jack Stone.

 Launch

 The Lego Jack Stone theme was launched at the International Toy Fair in New York in February 2001.
 As part of the marketing campaign, The Lego Group released 11 Lego Jack Stone sets.
 Each set featured various models, including Police HQ, Fire HQ, Rapid Response Tanker, AIR Operations HQ and minifigures, including Jack Stone.